-The course provides a mechanism for exploring, in seminar form, a variety of topics and issues that impact major programs and individual disciplines.
+These courses provide a mechanism for exploring, in seminar form, a variety of topics and issues that impact major programs and individual disciplines.
 Different courses will be offered each semester depending on the availability of faculty and student interest.
 (Prerequisite: Instructor consent)